Yucen-Liu/CSC207project/Readme.md

     - The application can search for cities within a specified radius based on longitude and latitude.
     - Filters allow users to focus on cities above a certain population threshold.

-3. **Weather History (Mengzhou)**
+3. **Weather Forecast (Mengzhou)**
-   A user wants to look up weather history for the past 5 days for a city.
+   As a user, I want to view the weather forecast for the next 9 hours for a specific city.
-    - Historical data is presented in a clear format, including daily averages and key weather events.
+    - The weather forecast data is presented in a clear format
     - This feature helps users analyze trends and make informed decisions.

 4. **Manage Saved Cities List (Eric)**